cujojs/most/docs/api.md

 #### `sampler.sample(f, ...streams) -> Stream`
 #### `most.sample(f, sampler, ...streams) -> Stream`

-Create a new stream by combining sampled values from many input streams.
+Create a new stream by combining sampled values from one or more input streams.

 ```
 s1:                          -1-----2-----3->